adrianbielawski/storybook-color-picker/README.md

 ## Description

 A Storybook addon.
-It allows you to quickly find and copy to clipboard any color from your custom color palette.
+It allows you to quickly find any color from your custom color palette and set it on component's controls and/or copy to clipboard.

 Add one or multiple color palettes and set the default palette globaly, for component or single story.